AtlasOfLivingAustralia/potions/README.md

 - **familiar**: uses a UI for data retrieval based on the `here` package

-In combination, these features should make it easy for users and developers to manage options using potions.
+In combination, these features should make it easy for users and developers to manage options using `potions`.

-To install from CRAN
+To install from CRAN:

 ``` r
 install.packages("potions")